Shades of green: Green (NCS) (psychological primary green)

 The color defined as green in the NCS or Natural Color System is NCS 2060-G. The natural color system is a color system based on the four unique hues or psychological primary colors red, yellow, green, and blue.
 The NCS is based on the opponent process theory of vision.

 The Natural Color System is widely used in Scandinavia.

 Green (Munsell)

 The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
 In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

 The color of the sample is the most chromatic (colorful) green in the sRGB gamut that falls in the hue of 5G (primary green) in the Munsell color space.
+Munsell identified green as the "color of ordinary foliage" with a wavelength between 0.511 and 0.543 micron.